adidevara/GOFIG/TESTING.md

-## Script, Libraries, and directories
+## Installation, Libraries, and directories

 **Script**